Release Date: Late 2022

 Power: Dual Motor AWD

-The Fisker Ocean is heading into a growing electric SUV market, which means competition is going to be fierce.
-When you have the likes of the Tesla Model Y already on sale, and both the Mercedes EQC and Porsche Macan EV on the way, it’s not going to be easy to grab the hearts and minds of drivers.
+The Fisker Ocean SUV is coming, and heading into the growing electric SUV market.
+That means competition is going to be fierce, and the Fisker is going to need to offer something special.
+Because it’s not going to be easy to grab the hearts and minds of drivers.

-Fisker is also going to offer the Ocean through a flexible leasing programme, secured with a deposit starting at $2,999.
+Fisker is also set to offer the Ocean through a flexible leasing programme, secured with a $2,999 'initiation and activation fee'.
 That lease offers 30,000 miles a year, includes maintenance and service.
 Sign-ups are open now, with a $250 refundable deposit.

 Fisker Ocean: Design and interior